 The ANALYZE function has been changed to support calculating the registration coefficients using a first, second, or third order transformation matrix.
-The number of control points required for a selected order of transformation (represented by n) is or 3, 6, and 10 respectively.
-It is strongly recommended that one or more additional points be identified to allow for an overly- determined transformation calculation which will generate the Root Mean Square (RMS)
+The number of control points required for a selected order of transformation (represented by $\sim n\sim$) is ((n + 1) (n + 2) / 2) or 3, 6, and 10 respectively.
+It is strongly recommended that one or more additional points be identified to allow for an overly- determined transformation calculation which will generate the Root Mean Square (RMS) error values for each included point.
+The RMS error values for all the included control points are immediately recalculated when the user selects a different transformation order from the menu bar.
+The polynomial equations in the new i.rectify2 program are performed using a modified Gaussian elimination method instead of the Cramer's rule method used in the i.rectify routine.